RyanWhitemore/billing_code/README.md

 ## Technologies in this project
 ---
-Flask - A web framework used in this case to design a billing web app\s\s mysql connector python - An api used to make a connection to a database through python\s\s flask_bcrypt - A version of bcrypt designed for use with the flask framework to hash passwords and\s\s
+Flask - A web framework used in this case to design a billing web app
+mysql connector python - An api used to make a connection to a database through python
+flask_bcrypt - A version of bcrypt designed for use with the flask framework to hash passwords and
-             - check hashed passwords\s\s
+             - check hashed passwords
-FPDF - A python module used to generate pdf reports\s\s bill_object - The python code that I wrote and based this project around, it generates a pdf file\s\s
+FPDF - A python module used to generate pdf reports
+bill_object - The python code that I wrote and based this project around, it generates a pdf file
-            - based on the attributes assigned to the instance of the object\s\s
+            - based on the attributes assigned to the instance of the object

 ## How the app works
 ---